bartonlab/bartonlab.github.io/docs/research.md

 My lab studies evolution and immunity.
 We're particularly interested in understanding how viruses evolve and how they interact with the human immune system.
 For example, how do viruses such as HIV and SARS-CoV-2 evolve to escape immunity?
 And how can the immune system reliably differentiate between healthy cells and ones that are cancerous or infected by intracellular pathogens?

-We seek to answer these kinds of questions by bringing together theory and data analysis.
-Much of our work involves statistical inference.
-We're striving to understand how we can best learn about biological processes from data.
+We develop theory and computational methods to answer these questions.
 The methods we develop are often inspired by statistical physics, combined with statistical learning, population genetics, and epidemiology.

 <br>